 According to UNESCO, China has more students studying abroad than the other top 7 countries combined.
 In recent years, the number of Chinese students looking to study abroad has grown rapidly.

-If you are looking to promote a foreign school in China, it’s important to know how to connect with your target audience.
+If you are looking to promote overseas schools in China, it’s important to know how to connect with your target audience.
 Here, we examine the particular qualities Chinese people value in education, and the best digital marketing practices for generating student leads.

 “Education breeds confidence.
 Confidence breeds hope.
 Hope breeds peace.” – Confucius